koenighotze/koenighotze.github.io/content/post/2017-04-24-terraform-basics.md

 ![Tata](/assets/images/2017-04-25/output.png)

 Wow!
-You should be impressed ;)
+You should be impressed ;).
+You can find the complete example here

-You can find the complete example at [https://gist.github.com/koenighotze/362a0903d0121a4ce7e71b6fdd84cac8]()
+{{< gist koenighotze 362a0903d0121a4ce7e71b6fdd84cac8 >}}

 # What is next?

 This post just covered some basics.
 The next part will explore a more complex example, that will resemble something you would do in the real world.
 Furthermore, we'll compare Terraform to its contenders like Chef, Puppet, etc.

-If you want to know more there is a book: [Terraform up and running].
+If you want to know more there is a book: [Terraform up and running](http://www.terraformupandrunning.com/).
 This is highly recommended, although the official documentation is top-notch.

 You should be aware that Terraform is still in a 0.x version, so things may still break.